Origin and Fact About Indian Rugs & Carpets

 Which city is known as Carpet City?

 Bhadohi, located in Uttar Pradesh, India, is called the "Carpet City."
-Bhadohi is famous for its hand-woven carpets and is one of the largest producers of handmade carpets in India.
-The city has a rich history of carpet-making and is home to numerous carpet-weaving workshops, where skilled artisans produce high-quality carpets using traditional techniques.
+Bhadohi is famous for its hand-woven carpets and is one of India's largest producers of handmade carpets.
+The city has a rich carpet-making history and is home to numerous carpet-weaving workshops, where skilled artisans produce high-quality carpets using traditional techniques.
 Bhadohi is a popular destination for tourists seeking unique and beautiful carpets and is widely recognized as the "Carpet Capital" of India.

 Pic Credits